-All these famous men were celebrated business leaders.
+All these famous people were celebrated business leaders.
 All had pioneering visions for their industries.
 And all of them were (or are) filthy, filthy rich.
 Sure, they were also brilliant and passionate about their businesses, but that doesn't mean the average Joe and Jane can't learn a thing or two about how these corporate titans built unrivaled fortunes.

 Not all the wisdom within these success stories applies in our daily lives.
 But there are three important lessons we can start with today, in hopes of following them toward our own satisfying fortunes.